| HOSPITALS JAMMED AS BANNED PESTICIDE IS SPRAYED FROM THE

 resident, Deborah Kammerer, looked out her window and watched aircraft

 "flying and dispersing over the city.
-It was supposed to be a clear sunny
+It was supposed to be a clear

 day.
 It became more overcast as the day progressed.
-I observed how the white
+I observed how the

 trails widened out and settled down creating a haze over everything."